 Uncommon Early Pregnancy Signs and Symptoms

 For many women, the two weeks (or so) between ovulation and their expected period are very stressful.
 If you are trying to conceive and hoping that your Aunt Flo will stay away for the next year or so, or if you are sexually active and hoping to not become pregnant, this time period can put you on edge.
 Sometimes it seems as though every twinge is a symptom of something bigger, probably pregnancy.
 If you're like me, you could buy a stock of pregnancy tests, which sit waiting until the day of testing.
 You might keep a calendar or a chart.
 You're on the edge of your seat, maybe even biting your nails.
-"Am I pregnant?" you ask yourself time and time again.
+You ask yourself if you're pregnant time and time again.
 Until you can pee on that little stick, there really doesn't seem to be a solid answer.

 I have been pregnant four times, and I can honestly state that the truth of the matter is that most pregnancy symptoms are also signs that your Aunt Flo is going to show up any day.
 This can be confusing and disconcerting for most women.
 The only cure is to pee on a stick and/or get a blood test done by your doctor.